 of the shape in a horizontal layout.

-an anti-clockwise direction:
+anti-clockwise direction:

 The current relational databases on the market use as a common language the SQL, however they all have certain implementation differences.
 In order to reconcile them for a unified ERD design, JDElite Flowchart Builder provides a common UI and handles the differences internally.
-Here we introduce only the basic concepts of relational databases.
-However, they are not sufficient for the full understanding of all details.
-In order to make successful ERD designs, you should consult the corresponding database documentation.
-Combined with this knowledge, JDElite Flowchart Builder is one of the most user-oriented tools for the design of ERDs.
-It covers all intricacies of MySQL and SQLite databases.
+Here we introduce the basic concepts of relational databases.
+For the full understanding of all details, you should consult the corresponding database documentation.
+Otherwise JDElite Flowchart Builder covers all intricacies of SQL Server, Oracle, MySQL, PostgreSQL, DB2, and SQLite databases.

 Database tables contain records (table rows) and columns.
 A table record is an instance of the represented entity.
 All records in a table have identical structure.
 For example, the records in the CUSTOMER table below are instances of the customer entity and each record corresponds to a particular customer.